SimpsonRoss/learner-management-infrastructure/README.md

       ```

 10. **Set up Repsitory and Application in ArgoCD**
-    - Settings --> Repositories --> Connect to your forked repository
+    - Settings &rarr; Repositories &rarr; Connect to your forked repository
-    - Applications --> New App
+    - Applications &rarr; New App
       - Set up Prometheus as a new Application
       - Set up a new Application for this project.
 Use the settings below:
       ![App Settings for Argo CD](/media/Argo-App-Settings.png)